Skip to main content

 While university rankings provide a valuable tool for prospective students to assess and compare institutions, it’s crucial to understand the features of the different ranking systems so you can make an informed decision about your future educational path.

-Victoria University also ranks highly for equity in AFR Best University Ranking, while James Cook University is sitting at number 25 in Australia in the 2024 QS World University Rankings.
+The University of Technology Sydney is in the top 175 universities in the world in the 2024 Times Higher Education World University Rankings, while James Cook University ranks 10th in the 2024 Times Higher Education World Impact Rankings for good health and wellbeing.
 The University of Canberra consistently ranks for research quality, while in recent years Southern Cross University has risen in both the QS Rankings and Times Higher Education rankings.